leemac/leemac.github.io/about.md

 ## Projects

 I always have one or two hobby projects that I work on to learn more.
-Most aren't public and I tend to abandon them after some time due to lack of interest.
+Most aren't public and I tend to abandon them after some time due to lack of interest but it's lots of fun working on them and I learn quite a bit.

 My current projects are:

 - [LifeCompile](http://lifecompile.com/) - A site to compile everything about you.
 (A diary on steroids)
 - [Gardenrr](http://gardenrr.com/) - A helpful gardening app for Android.

+Past projects are:

+- TinyCore - A tiny blogging platform.
+PHP/MYSQL
+- WifiMapper - A school project that mapped wifi access points using a physical GPS/USB dongle as you walked around a city such as Boston (my college town).
+WPF/XAML/MS-SQL
+- JellyfishRSS - A replacement for Google Reader when it was taken down.
+Django/Python
+- PhlixManager - A Windows desktop application that manages your videos.
+Was built to help manage home videos on VHS.
+WPF/XAML/MS-SQL
+- RocketLaunches.org - A site that aggregated all rocket launches.
+Django/Python/Postgres

 ## The Site